radixdlt/connect-button/README.md

 - **requires** dAppId - Specifies the dApp that is interacting with the wallet.
 Used in dApp verification process on the wallet side.
 - **optional** networkId - Specifies which network to use, defaults to mainnet (0x01)
+- **optional** initialState - Forces initial connected and / or loading state for button
 - **requires** onConnect - Callback that triggers when user clicks connect now button
 - **requires** onDisconnect - Callback that triggers when user clicks disconnect wallet button
 - **optional** onCancel - Callback that triggers when user cancels connect request